lndecastro/AI_Literacy/tempBook2/Module_8_Sample_Case_Studies.md

 ### Step 4 — Set Project Instructions

-Use this as the project’s system message:
+Use this as the project’s instructions:

 ```
 Core Role: Customer Insights Workspace